-When do you learn how to find your purpose?
-Everything in life is growing or dying, which is why growth is addictive to those of us who are searching for our purpose.
+Tony says, “If you’re not growing, you’re dying” – which is why growth is addictive to many of us.
+We naturally only feel fulfilled when we’re improving ourselves or our lives in some way.
 Everything in life is calling to us to grow.
 When we stop growing, we start feeling pain, fear and anxiety.
 We are then susceptible to envy as we look around and see what everyone else has that we don’t.
-Instead of asking “What is my purpose in life?”, you start coveting status, material goods and power that will ultimately leave you feeling empty.
+Instead of asking “What is my purpose in life?,” we start coveting status, material goods and power.
+But all those things will ultimately leave you feeling empty.

 If you focus only on achieving short-term goals, you will never find your true passion or learn how to find your purpose.
-Once you achieve goals that aren’t based on your purpose, you’ll only feel a fleeting sense of accomplishment and will soon be seeking something more.
+The goals you work toward must always be based on finding your purpose.
+If they’re not, you’ll only feel a fleeting sense of accomplishment and will soon be seeking something more.
 You won’t be able to see that life is happening for you instead of to you.

-However, if you develop a value system and focus on an abundance mindset, finding your purpose in life becomes much clearer.
+Developing an abundance mindset is like opening your eyes to life: You will see beauty and goodness all around you.
+With this new perspective, your purpose in life becomes much clearer.
 You question less and less how to find your purpose because you feel like you have more of the answers and that you are on the path to achieving meaningful goals.

 True fulfillment comes from designing your own life.
 This is how you unlock the extraordinary.
 To find your purpose, you must decide what’s truly right, and know it in your heart and soul.
 You must not let yourself be driven by fear or anxiety.
 A decision made from fear is always the wrong decision.
 It will not help you understand “What is my purpose?” but instead confuse the issue even more.

-Can you pick up a pencil and sketch a lifelike portrait?
-Have you always been able to pick out a tune on a piano after you’ve heard it only once?
-When you look closely at the activities or skills that have always come easily to you, you’ll likely stumble upon passions that you can turn into a profitable career.
+Your abilities are connected to that sense of joy, so examine them, too: Can you pick up a pencil and sketch a lifelike portrait?
+Do your friends tell you that you’re a great listener?
+When you look closely at the activities or skills that come naturally and also bring you joy, you’ll likely stumble upon passions that you can turn into a profitable career.